speedshop/speedshop/_posts/2015-7-15-the-complete-guide-to-rails-caching.md

 ### Benefits of Caching

 So why cache?
 The answer is simple.
 Speed.
-With Ruby, we don't get speed for free because our language isn't very fast to begin with {% marginnote_lazy https://i.imgur.com/UDkHBEc.png|Ruby performance in the <a href='http://benchmarksgame.alioth.debian.org/u32/compare.php?lang=yarv&lang2=v8'>Benchmarks Game</a> vs Javascript. %} .
+With Ruby, we don't get speed for free because our language isn't very fast to begin with {% marginnote_lazy https://i.imgur.com/UDkHBEc.png|Ruby performance in the Benchmarks Game vs Javascript. %} .
 We have to get speed from *executing less Ruby on each request*.
 The easiest way to do that is with caching.
 Do the work once, cache the result, serve the cached result in the future.

 But how fast do we need to be, really?